symfony/symfony-docs/reference/constraints/Choice.rst

 ======

 This constraint is used to ensure that the given value is one of a given set of *valid* choices.
-It can also be used to validate that each item in an array of items is one of those valid choices.
+To validate that each item in an array of items is one of those valid choices, set the `multiple`_ option.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`